Self-Assessment Tests are Unreliable Measures of LLM Personality: Introduction

-In this paper, we perform two simple experiments to check the validity of self-assessment tests for personality measurement of LLMs.
-In the first experiment, we evaluate the model's ability to understand different forms of asking the same assessment question (\textbf{Prompt Sensitivity}).
-The hypothesis here is that input prompts that are semantically similar should lead to similar test results.
-In this step, we do not try to engineer prompts to trick the model, although that would not be too difficult.
-Instead, we use the exact same prompts used in three previous studies \citep{personality2-mpi, personality3-whoisgpt, personality5-enfj} and calculate personality scores based on these prompts on the same scale.
-In the second experiment, we test the sensitivity of test responses to the order in which the options are presented in the question (\textbf{Option-Order Sensitivity}).
-Previous studies \citep{llm-mcqa-1, llm-mcqa-2} have shown that LLMs are sensitive to the order in which the options are presented in multiple choice questions (MCQ) and are more likely to select certain options over others, irrespective of the correct answer.
-As these tests usually exist in the form of multiple choice questions (MCQ), we check the sensitivity of the test scores to the order of options.
-Specifically, we invert the order of the options or the scale provided to answer the test questions.
+In the second experiment, we test the sensitivity of test responses to the order in which the options are presented to the model (\textbf{Option-Order Sensitivity}).
+Previous studies \citep{llm-mcqa-1, llm-mcqa-2} have shown that LLMs are sensitive to the order in which the options are presented in multiple-choice questions (MCQ) and are more likely to select certain options over others, irrespective of the correct answer.
+As self-assessment tests usually exist in the form of multiple choice questions (MCQ), we check the sensitivity of the test scores to the order of options.
+Specifically, we invert the order of the options or the direction of scale provided to answer the test questions.
 We find that the test scores have differences that are statistically for different presentations of option orders or direction of scale.
 This is in contrast to studies in humans \citep{human-symmetry-1, human-symmetry-2} which show that human personality test results are invariant to the order in which the options are presented.